 - A partner who says “If you’d like”

 The creators of Heated Rivalry were intentional about how they portrayed intimacy, especially given that Shane had never had a sexual experience with a man before his relationship with Ilya.
 That context matters.
 Early encounters between the characters emphasize consent and safe sex.
-In a recent interview with Teen Vouge the show’s creator, Jacob Tierney, was adamant about including depictions of consent and safe sex in the characters’ early encounters.
+In a recent interview with Teen Vogue the show’s creator, Jacob Tierney, was adamant about including depictions of consent and safe sex in the characters’ early encounters.

 “Consent was huge for me, and more so, just concern.
 It’s a huge part of Ilya’s character,” Tierney says.
 “He may seem like a carefree playboy, but really, he’s a very sensitive and empathetic lover.
 It just adds to how much we learn about these guys from the sex they have.”